willgryan/PAVER/joss/paper.md

 # Licensing, Availability and Usage

 The PAVER R package is licensed under the GNU General Public License v3.0.
-It can be installed using `remotes::install_github("willgryan/PAVER")`.
-All code, including an instructional vignette with example data, is open-source and hosted on GitHub.
+All code, including installation instructions and an instructional vignette with example data, is open-source and hosted on [GitHub](https://github.com/willgryan/PAVER/).
 Bugs and feature requests can be made using the issue tracker at [https://github.com/willgryan/PAVER/issues/](https://github.com/willgryan/PAVER/issues/).

 # Acknowledgements